djdumpling/djdumpling.github.io/_posts/2025-12-05-SEA-privacy.md

 | Random Noise | -42.9% | -43.6% | 10.37 |
 | SEA | -65.6% | -67.4% | 13.21 |

-*Results for each method with 759 privacy neurons on `GPT-Neo-1.3B`.
-Results for base are shown as absolute numbers, with the other percentages in the table being calculated from these values.*

 Table above shows the performance of all three editing methods on GPT-Neo-1.3B with 759 privacy neurons.
 APNEAP achieves 43.2% MRR suppression and 30.6% exposure reduction with 5.2% perplexity degradation, demonstrating a favorable privacy-utility tradeoff.
 Random noise steering performs comparably, achieving 42.9% MRR suppression and 43.6% exposure reduction (superior to APNEAP) with 7.9% perplexity degradation.
 This suggests that identifying privacy neurons is more critical than the specific steering direction.
 SEA achieves the strongest privacy protection (65.6% MRR suppression, 67.4% exposure reduction) but at substantial utility cost (37.5% perplexity increase), which may limit its practical applicability.

 ### ablation study